HariniVS/LogicPillars/Readme.md

   * InterviewLogger Integration
     - InterviewLogger will trigger webhooks to the Interview Scheduling System when:
       - A new interviewee is shortlisted.
-      - A interviewee advances to the next interview round.
+      - An interviewee advances to the next interview round.
     - Payload will include following information.
 This data will be collected offline and made available through the webhook.
       - Interviewee slot preferences
       - Preferred tech stack